peterstaylor/otis/README.md

 _nb: turning rec L/R off will hold the buffer, allowing use as a looper._

 _nb: on all pages, alt + enc 1 toggles between fine and coarse parameter adjustments. turn enc 1 right for fine, left for coarse._

+#### _pedal controls_
+in parameters there is now a control called "looper mode" that can be set as _normal_ or _pedal_ _normal_ preserves otis' standard functionality _pedal_ changes how the record buttons behave on first loop capture

+in pedal mode, with an empty audio buffer (otis comes up with buffer empty by default):
+* key 2, first press = rec L on
+* key 3, first press = rec R on
+* key 2, second press = stop L rec, set L loop length
+* key 3, second press = stop R rec, set R loop length

+once audio has been recorded, otis behaves as it always has clearing the buffer will enable the loop length setting behavior again
 ---

 # grid